ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

       "$context":
         scimObjectId: a2e06d16-df2c-4618-aacd-490985a3f763
       isHeating:
+        "$comment": >-
-        "$comment": Example for a proofshot that combines a property state with an event history, where each output value is associated with a timestamp
+          Example for a proofshot that combines a property state with an event history, where each output value is associated with a timestamp.

+          TODO: Discuss how to specify how many events in the history should be displayed -- could this be done via a constructor?
         propertyValue: true
         eventHistory:
           - outputValue: true